cixelsyd/chef-web-docs/chef_master/source/resource_zypper_package.rst

 ``version``
    **Ruby Types:** String, Array

    The version of a package to be installed or upgraded.
-This attribute is ignored when using the ``:upgrade`` action.

 Multiple Packages
 -----------------------------------------------------